cockroachdb/docs/src/current/_includes/common/basic-terms.md

 #### Storage

 Disk space for permanently storing data over time.
-All data in CockroachDB {{ site.data.products.basic }} is automatically replicated three times and distributed across Availability Zones to survive outages.
+All data in CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} is automatically replicated three times and distributed across Availability Zones to survive outages.
 Storage is measured in units of GiB-months, which is the amount of data stored multiplied by how long it was stored.
 Storing 10 GiB for a month and storing 1 GiB for 10 months are both 10 GiB-months.
 The storage you see in the [Cluster Overview]({{ link_prefix }}basic-cluster-management.html#view-cluster-overview) page is the amount of data before considering the replication multiplier.